 - Cover with plastic wrap and refrigerate for a further 30 minutes, or overnight.

 - Preheat the oven to 425 degrees.
 Line the pie with parchment paper and add pie weights or dry beans.
 Bake the pie for 15 minutes.
-Reduce oven temp to 375.
-Carefully remove the pie weights or beans (and parchment) and bake for a few more minutes, or until the bottom is golden brown.
+Reduce oven temp to 375 degrees.
+Carefully remove the pie weights or beans (and the parchment paper) and bake for a few more minutes, or until the bottom is golden brown.

 - Line a rimmed baking sheet with parchment paper.
-Mix together all ingredients in a small bowl.
+Mix all the ingredients in a small bowl.
 Drop the mixture by tablespoonfuls onto the prepared sheet, spacing 1 inch apart.
-Bake until mixture spreads and is deep golden brown, about 10 minutes (mixture will flow together into 1 piece on baking sheet).
-Remove from oven; cool completely on sheet.
-Break praline into irregular pieces or shards.
+Bake until mixture spreads and is deep golden brown, about 10 minutes (mixture will flow together into 1 piece on the baking sheet).
+Remove from oven and cool completely on the baking sheet.
+Break the praline into irregular pieces or shards.
 (Can be prepared 1 day ahead.
-Store airtight in single layer, or between layers of parchment paper, at room temperature.)2 tablespoons granulated sugar, 1 tablespoon light corn syrup, 1 teaspoon golden brown sugar, 1 teaspoon salted butter, ¼ teaspoon sea salt, 1 tablespoon cocoa nibs, 1 tablespoon crisp cooked bacon
+Store airtight in a single layer, or between layers of parchment paper, at room temperature.)2 tablespoons granulated sugar, 1 tablespoon light corn syrup, 1 teaspoon golden brown sugar, 1 teaspoon salted butter, ¼ teaspoon sea salt, 1 tablespoon cocoa nibs, 1 tablespoon crisp cooked bacon

-- Bring 2 cups milk to simmer in a medium-sized saucepan then remove the pot from the heat.
-In a medium-sized bowl, whisk the egg yolks, brown sugar, vanilla, and remaining ¼ cup milk to blend in medium bowl; whisk in cocoa powder and cornstarch until smooth.
-Gradually whisk in hot milk mixture.
-Return mixture to saucepan.
-Whisk constantly over medium heat until mixture thickens and boils.
-Remove from heat.
-Add chocolate and butter; whisk until melted and smooth.
-Immediately pour filling into cooled pie crust.
-Refrigerate until filling is cold and set, about 4 hours.
+- Bring 2 cups of milk to simmer in a medium-sized saucepan then remove the pot from the heat.
+In a medium-sized bowl, whisk the egg yolks, brown sugar, vanilla, and remaining ¼ cup milk.
+Whisk in the cocoa powder and cornstarch until smooth.
+Gradually whisk in the hot milk mixture.
+Return the mixture to the saucepan.
+Whisk constantly over medium heat until the mixture thickens and boils.
+Remove from the heat.
+Add the chocolate and butter and whisk until it is melted and smooth.
+Immediately pour the filling into the cooled pie crust.
+Refrigerate until the filling is cold and set, about 4 hours.
 (Can be prepared 1 day ahead.
 Cover and keep chilled.)2 ¼ cups whole milk, 6 large egg yolks, ⅔ cup brown sugar, 1 teaspoon vanilla extract, 6 tablespoons unsweetened cocoa powder, 4 teaspoons cornstarch, 4 ounces bittersweet chocolate, 3 tablespoons salted butter